Applications for 2026–2027 are open!

 How Do I Apply?

-Please note: Once you begin the application, you have 72 hours to submit it or your answers will be erased.
-We recommend first previewing the questions, then composing your answers in a Word document.
-Please see the Eligibility and FAQ sections below for answers to common questions, or reach out to the recruitment team for direct support.
+Please see the Eligibility and FAQ sections below for answers to common questions, or reach out to the recruitment team ([email protected]) for direct support.

 Am I Eligible?

-1. You will be in grades 8-12 in 2024-2025
+- You will be in grades 8-12 in 2026–2027

-2. Your family’s annual gross household income is less than $65,000
+- Your family’s annual gross household income is less than $65,000

 Who Can Help Me?

-Forrest Middlebrook, Jr.
+Forrest Middlebrook Jr.

-Associate Director of Recruitment
+Director of Fellow Recruitment

 Phone & Text: (225) 283-1083

-Phone & Text: (225) 614-8487
+Phone & Text: (225) 228-0041

-Current Fellows say: “I’m glad I’m in BRYC.”
+Fellows say: “I’m glad I’m in BRYC.”

-Avg ACT score gain while in BRYC programs
+Avg ACT score gain while in BRYC

-Current Fellows say: “BRYC cares about me.”
+Fellows say: “BRYC cares about me.”

 Scholarship aid awarded to BRYC Fellows

-BRYC alumni on track to graduate college
+BRYC Alumni on track to graduate college

 Frequently Asked Questions (FAQs)